rrstats/Coursework-Foundations-of-Data-Science-/README.md

  3. Classification

-This was a simple course that showed the relevance of data science to real worl problems.
+This was a simple course that showed the relevance of data science to real world problems.